Are you being organically conned?

 From an article, ‘What you probably don’t realise about “organic” products’ one particular consumer was noted to have lost trust in organic labelling after spending $7,000 on a market grower to find out the owner purchased limp fruit and vegetables from Flemington Market in Sydney and passed it off as organic.
 This case, as well as thousands of others, highlights the greenwashing cases and blurred lines in the legal framework.

-Even though the Australian Consumer Law business states that businesses must not mislead, deceive or make false claims, Australian Certified Organic has received hundreds of food fraud cases specifically to do with organic produce.
+Even though the Australian Consumer Law business states that businesses must not mislead, deceive or make false claims, Australian Certified Organic has received hundreds of organic food fraud cases.
 Perhaps regulating the term ‘organic’ on products sold within the country could be the first step but the government is fearful of it delving too deep into the regulation of other Australian agricultural standards.

 - Closely read labels.
 Companies have been found to jumble words around so they sound certified, but are not.
 Again, Australians are advised to look for the Bud logo which is reviewed by the Australian Certified Organic Standard (ACO).

 - Read the ingredients list.
-Often something that is claiming to be organic will include unnatural products that many consumers wouldn’t even recognise.
+Often something that is claiming to be organic will include unnatural products that many consumers don’t recognise.
 Everything in the ingredients list should be recognisable in nature and edible.

 - If you find something to be fraudulent, contact the ACO and they will assess the establishment and send them a NASSA Fraudulent Certificate alert, preventing companies from lying to consumers.